Raziel90/personal_website/content/_index.md

           date_start: '2019-05-01'
           date_end: '2022-06-30'
           description: |2-
-              * Performed Reseach and supported PhD and Master students as member of the Advanced Robotics Queen-Mary (ARQ) Team.
+              * Performed reseach and supported PhD and Master students as member of the Advanced Robotics Queen-Mary (ARQ) Team.
               * Contributed to and Coordinated the work of PhD/MSc students for the EPSRC MAN3 Project, involving Shadow Robotics, Ocado and Google Deepmind.
               * Conducted research on learning by demonstration for robot manipulation by building a teleoperation platform and a demonstration segmentation system.
         - title: LD11 Cohort Member